Editors for Clojure developmentλ︎

 SublimeText and IntelliJ are commercial editors (with limited free editions) which also provide Clojure support

 Emacs is a very powerful editor with thousands of packages enabling a person to do almost any digital task concievable.
 Emacs is highly extensible via the ELisp programming language used to write configuration and the numerous Emacs packages.
+Emacs 28 onward uses Native Compilation of Emacs packages, dramatically speeding up many common tasks.

 Emacs uses CIDER and Clojure LSP for a feature rich clojure development experience.

-Spacemacs is a community configuration bringing Emacs features and Vim sytle editing together.
+Spacemacs is a community configuration bringing Emacs features and Vim style editing together.
 Spacemacs uses a mnemonic menu system that makes it easy to learn and provides detailed documentation for configuring and using Emacs.

 Practicalli Spacemacs provides a guide to Clojure development, vim-style editing, documenting with org-mode, Git version control with Magit, Issues & Pull Requests with Forge and dozens of other features.